SymTFTs for Continuous non-Abelian Symmetries

 \section{Abstract}

 Topological defects and operators give a far-reaching generalization of symmetries of quantum fields.
 An auxiliary topological field theory in one dimension higher than the QFT of interest, known as the SymTFT, provides a natural way for capturing such operators.
 This gives a new perspective on several applications of symmetries, but fails to capture continuous non-Abelian symmetries.
 The main aim of this work is to fill this gap.
 Guided by geometric engineering and holography, we recover various known features of representation theory of the non-Abelian symmetry from a SymTFT viewpoint.
-Central to our approach is a duality between (flat) free Yang-Mills and non-Abelian BF theories.
+Central to our approach is a duality between the flat sector of Yang-Mills at zero coupling and non-Abelian BF theories.
 Our results extend naturally to models without supersymmetry.